 The total number of credits needed to apply for the qualifying exam is 25 credits (18 non-research + 3 seminar + 4 research).

-The student must choose a Qualifying Exam Committee comprised of at least 3 examiners: a committee chair, at least one CCIB faculty member and one examiner outside Rutgers-Camden.
-The student must choose or confirm a primary research advisor by the end of the first semester of study and to choose the secondary advisor and the Qualifying Exam committee no later than the end of the third semester of study.
+The student must choose a Qualifying Exam Committee comprised of at least 4 examiners: Primary Advisor, Secondary Advisor, and at least one external member.
+The student must choose or confirm a primary research advisor by the end of the first semester of study and to choose the secondary advisor and the Qualifying Exam Committee no later than the end of the third semester of study.
 The two advisors should come from complementary disciplines encompassing biological and computational fields.
+The decision from the committee must be unanimous.

 The student must submit the written proposal to the Qualifying Exam Committee no less than two weeks before the date of the oral defense.
 On the recommendation of the committee, and with the approval of the graduate program director, the student may revise the proposal and resubmit it once.